Best electric SUVs 2024

 Audi Q4 e-tron

-The good-looking Audi Q4 e-tron (and its svelte coupe-style sibling, the Q4 e-tron Sportback) push forward the German brand’s electric agenda.
+The stylish Audi Q4 e-tron (and its coupe-style sibling, the Q4 e-tron Sportback) push forward the German brand’s electric agenda.
 With a bold grille, distinctive body creases and big wheels, the Q4 e-tron is an attention-grabbing take on the compact electric SUV.
 Its futuristic interior is another notable draw, although Audi hasn’t forgotten the basics; sharing underpinnings with the Volkswagen ID.4 means ample space for five people and a decent boot.
-Audi uses ‘power badges’ to reference output: the 35 produces 170hp, 40 produces 204hp and 50 Quattro produces 299hp (along with all-wheel drive for rapid off-the-line acceleration).
-Base 35 models have a 52kWh battery, with the others offering 77kWh for a driving range of up to 316 miles.
-What an enjoyable drive it is too, with exceptional refinement and agile handling.
+Audi uses ‘power badges’ to reference output: the 40 produces 204hp and 50 Quattro produces 299hp (along with all-wheel drive for rapid off-the-line acceleration).
+Both have a 77kWh battery, with the 40 offering a range of 302-321 miles and the 50 a range of 293-311 miles.

 The BMW iX is a head-turning large electric SUV from the German EV innovator.
 More than a decade after BMW made waves with the i3, the iX aims to do the same again.
-The iX is much larger than the i3, and boasts undeniably divisive styling, but it’s easier to agree on the interior – it’s beautiful and extremely luxurious.
+The iX is significantly larger than the i3, and boasts undeniably divisive styling, but it’s easier to agree on the interior – it’s beautiful and extremely luxurious.
 The roomy five-seat iX is a superb car to sit in, while top-notch refinement and comfort continue the premium vibes.
-There are two versions: the xDrive 40 and xDrive 50.
-The 40 has 326hp, a 71kWh battery and a 252-mile range; the 50 boasts a massive 105.2kWh battery and a 380-mile range to make full use of its potent 523hp output.
-Prices start from just under £70,000, but those who can afford this remarkable new BMW certainly won’t feel short-changed.
+There are three versions: the xDrive40, xDrive50 and M60.
+The 40 has 326hp, a 71kWh battery and a 262-mile range; the 50 boasts a massive 105.2kWh battery and a 382-mile range to make full use of its potent 523hp output.
+At £123,000, the M60 isn't cheap, but it boasts a massive 619hp and a useful 346 miles of range – that's quite a combination.

-The current World Car of the Year winner, the Volkswagen ID.4 is the SUV alternative to the cheaper ID.3 family hatchback.
-It is currently offered with a single high-capacity 77kWh battery, which connects to either a single electric motor, or dual setup with front and rear electric drive.
-Related to the Skoda Enyaq iV and Audi Q4 e-tron, the ID.4 focuses on the commonsense approach inherent in all Volkswagens.
+A former World Car of the Year winner, the Volkswagen ID.4 is the SUV alternative to the cheaper ID.3 family hatchback.
+It's currently offered with two batteries: the entry-level 52kWh unit for 223 miles of range and the 328-mile 77kWh version.
+Related to the Skoda Enyaq iV and Audi Q4 e-tron, the ID.4 focuses on the common-sense approach inherent in all Volkswagens.
 It is easy to drive, refined and comfortable, and very easy to live with.
 Even rare niggles such as the fiddly infotainment system are being resolved by regular over-the-air software updates.
 Confident behind the wheel and well supported by Volkswagen’s comprehensive smartphone app, expect the ID.4 to become a familiar sight on UK roads.

 MG ZS EV

-Already an affordable electric car favourite, MG has made the ZS EV even more appealing for 2022 with a far-reaching facelift.
+Already an affordable electric car favourite, MG has made the ZS EV even more appealing with a far-reaching facelift.
 The previous model had a decent 163-mile electric range.
-But thanks to a larger 72kWh battery, the new Long Range version stretches this to a very impressive 273 miles.
-Prices remain keen, however, starting from less than £29,000.
-The update also brings a more modern look to the exterior and a crisper, larger infotainment touchscreen inside.
+But thanks to a larger 72.6kWh battery, the Long Range version stretches this to a very impressive 273 miles.
+Prices remain keen, however, starting from around £30,000.
+The update also delivered a more modern look to the exterior and a crisper, larger infotainment touchscreen inside.
 With decent space for five and a capacious 448-litre boot, the MG ZS EV is among the best electric SUVs for affordable family motoring.
 It proves you don’t need to spend a fortune to get a competitive new EV.

-We love Ford’s approach with the Mustang Mach-e: take the wow-factor of the legendary Mustang sports coupe, then blend it into an entirely new electric SUV that takes the brand into entirely new territory.
+We love Ford’s approach with the Mustang Mach-E: take the wow-factor of the legendary Mustang sports coupe, then blend it into an entirely new electric SUV that takes the brand into entirely new territory.
 Although this approach delivers instant kudos, Ford hasn’t forgotten the important stuff.
-The Mustang Mach-e has plenty of space for five, a decent boot and a choice of two battery sizes: 75kWh or 98kWh.
-You can pick all-wheel drive, but the rear-wheel-drive model has the best range, offering up to 379 miles.
-A massive Tesla-style portrait touchscreen inside will make the kids fall in love, and you’ll love the sporty dynamics of the Mustang Mach-e from behind the wheel.
-Even prices are competitive, starting from just over £40,000.
+The Mustang Mach-E has plenty of space for five, a decent boot and a choice of two battery sizes: 75.7kWh or 98.7kWh.
+You can pick all-wheel drive, but the rear-wheel drive model has the best range, offering up to 372 miles.
+A massive Tesla-style portrait touchscreen inside will make the kids fall in love, and you’ll love the sporty dynamics of the Mustang Mach-E from behind the wheel.
+Prices start from just over £51,000.

 Which electric SUV has the longest range?